 Officials say remains of 55 of 67 victims of midair collision have been recovered and identified

 ARLINGTON, Va.
-(AP) — Authorities said Sunday they have recovered the remains of 55 of the 67 people killed in the deadliest U.S. air disaster since 2001.
+(AP) — Families of victims of the deadliest U.S. air disaster since 2001 visited the crash site on Sunday and divers scoured the submerged wreckage for more remains after authorities said they’ve recovered and identified 55 of the 67 people killed.

 Washington, D.C.
-Fire and EMS Chief John Donnelly said at a news conference that divers still need to find the bodies of 12 more victims and are committed to the dignified recovery of remains as they prepare to lift wreckage from the Potomac River as early as Monday morning.
+Fire and EMS Chief John Donnelly said officials are confident all will be found.
+Divers are working diligently to locate remains as crews prepare to lift wreckage from the chilly Potomac River as early as Monday morning, Donnelly said at a news conference.

+Col. Francis B. Pera of the Army Corps of Engineers said divers and salvage workers are adhering to strict protocols and will stop moving debris if a body is found.
+The “dignified recovery” of remains takes precedence over all else, he said.

 “What was happening inside the towers?
 Were they understaffed? … The position of the Black Hawk, the elevation of the Black Hawk, were the pilots of the Black Hawk wearing night vision goggles?”
 Duffy asked on CNN.

-The American Airlines flight with 64 people on board was preparing to land from Wichita, Kansas.
-The Army Black Hawk helicopter was on a training mission and had three soldiers on board.
-Both aircraft plunged into the Potomac River after colliding.

-The plane’s passengers included figure skaters returning from the 2025 U.S. Figure Skating Championships in Wichita, Kansas, and a group of hunters returning from a guided trip.

 Army Staff Sgt.
-Ryan Austin O’Hara, 28, of Lilburn, Georgia; Chief Warrant Officer 2 Andrew Loyd Eaves, 39, of Great Mills, Maryland; and Cpt.
-Rebecca M. Lobach, of Durham, North Carolina, were killed in the helicopter.
+Ryan Austin O’Hara, 28, of Lilburn, Georgia; Chief Warrant Officer 2 Andrew Loyd Eaves, 39, of Great Mills, Maryland; and Capt.
+Rebecca M. Lobach, of Durham, North Carolina, were in the helicopter.

+The plane’s passengers included figure skaters returning from the 2025 U.S. Figure Skating Championships in Wichita and a group of hunters returning from a guided trip.

-The National Transportation Safety Board said Saturday that preliminary data showed conflicting readings about the altitudes of the airliner and the Army helicopter.
+The NTSB said Saturday that preliminary data showed conflicting readings about the altitudes of the airliner and the helicopter.

 Investigators also said that about a second before impact, the jet’s flight recorder showed a change in its pitch.
 But they did not say whether that change in angle meant that pilots were trying to perform an evasive maneuver to avoid the crash.

-Data from the jet’s flight recorder showed its altitude as 325 feet (99 meters), plus or minus 25 feet (7.6 meters), when the crash happened Wednesday night, NTSB officials told reporters.
+Data from the jet’s flight recorder showed its altitude as 325 feet (99 meters), plus or minus 25 feet (7.6 meters), when the crash happened, NTSB officials told reporters.
 Data in the control tower, though, showed the Black Hawk at 200 feet (61 meters), the maximum allowed altitude for helicopters in the area.

 The discrepancy has yet to be explained.

-Investigators said they hoped to reconcile the difference with data from the helicopter’s black box, which is taking more time to retrieve because it became waterlogged after the Black Hawk plunged into the Potomac.
-They also said they plan to refine the tower data, which can be less reliable.
+Investigators said they hoped to reconcile the difference with data from the helicopter’s black box and planned to refine the tower data, which can be less reliable.

-“That’s what our job is, to figure that out,” NTSB member Todd Inman said.

 “This is a complex investigation,” investigator in charge Brice Banning said.
-“There are a lot of pieces here.
-Our team is working hard to gather this data.”
+“There are a lot of pieces here.”

 Banning said the jet’s cockpit voice recorder captured sound moments before the crash.